Turin Polytechnic University in Tashkent: Education

 The core engineering courses are mainly taught by Italian professors and local professors who were educated in Italy, Japan, South Korea and the United States.

 TTPU's Bachelor's and master's degree programs are based on POLITO academic program and are offered at Turin Polytechnic University in Tashkent with a “mixed” approach.
 That is, some courses are delivered by POLITO faculty members; others, by TTPU faculty members previously trained by teachers from Polytechnic University of Turin.

-In accordance with the signed Agreement between the Universities for the awarding of diplomas, graduates receive an Italian diploma of Turin Polytechnic University (Politecnico di Torino).
+In accordance with the signed Agreement between the Universities for the awarding of diplomas, graduates receive an Italian diploma of the Polytechnic University of Turin.

 Activities

 TTPU organizes many activities and closely cooperate with major, local and foreign companies across Uzbekistan.
 Moreover, it runs several international projects on education and development.

 Scientific activity

 TTPU runs many fundamental, innovative and practical projects and conducts educational, methodological and researches under foreign grants.
 Students actively participate in international science competitions.
 The number and the quality of scientific articles have increased; great attention is paid to the publication of scientific collections and monographs, as well as, the patenting and implementation of scientific developments.
 In particular, the publication of articles by doctoral students engaged in doctoral dissertations, including in prestigious foreign journals, in the web journals of Science and Scopus that is gaining momentum.

-Turin Polytechnic University in Tashkent was awarded the Scopus Award-2018 in nomination “The best scientists of the year”(DilshodTulaganov) and The Scopus Award-2019 in nomination “The impact of the year.”
+Turin Polytechnic University in Tashkent was awarded the Scopus Award-2018 in nomination "The best scientists of the year" (DilshodTulaganov) and The Scopus Award-2019 in nomination "The impact of the year."